HeyGen Privacy Policy

 Information You Provide Us

-Some features of the Services may require you to directly provide us with information.
+Some features of the Services may require you to provide us with information directly.
 You may elect not to provide this information, but doing so may prevent you from using or accessing these features.
 Depending upon your use of our Services, we may collect some or all of the following information about you:

 Information Collected Automatically